mojaloop/sdk-standard-components/README.md

 ## Typescript Types

 To aid consumers of this library, we are starting to work on adding typescript declarations for the `sdk-standard-components`.
-This is an incremental process, so pleas be patient as we gradually add typings to each module.
+This is an incremental process, so please be patient as we gradually add typings to each module.

 Types currently live in `./src/index.d.ts`